Sage-Bionetworks/DCA-Data-Ingress-Docs/faq.md

 Q: What format does my data need to be in for submission?
 E.g do I need to organize my \<dataset type> dataset in a specific file/folder hierarchy?

 A: The topmost level folder needs to be descriptive because it will be used in the Data Ingress Service.
 Your data can be in any format or hierarchy under that folder.
+For additional details and examples, please see the [Organize Your Data Upload article](organize-your-data-upload).

 <br/>